sigstore/docs/content/en/fulcio/certificate-issuing-overview.md

 publicly auditable.

 A special X.509 extension, called a poison extension, is included in the certificate before it is appended to the log.
-This certificate is called a precertificate, and is not yet usuable by clients.
+This certificate is called a precertificate, and is not yet usable by clients.

 ![Fulcio uploads the certificate to the transparency log](/fulcio-6-transparency-log-inclusion.png)